Women in Ancient India

 Notable Indian Women in Education

 Some of the earliest Indian women who obtained educational degree were Kadambini Ganguly, Chandramukhi Basu and Anandi Gopal Joshi.
-Savitribai Phule was a renowned social reformer, who along with her husband Mahatma Jotiba Phule played a crucial role in enhancing the women’s right in India during the British Raj.
-She was the first female teacher of the first women’s school in India, and she is also considered as the face of modern Marathi poetry.
+Savitribai Phule was a renowned social reformer, who along with her husband Mahatma Jyotiba Phule played a crucial role in enhancing the women’s right in India during the British rule.
+She was the first female teacher of the first women’s school in India.
 She even opened a school for under privileged children.

 Notable Indian Women in Sports

 The condition for women sports in India is yet not popular.
 But still some women have made a name for themselves in the field of sports.
 Some of the popular female sportspersons are J.J.Shoba, P.T.
 Usha, Kunjarani Devi, Diana Edulji, Saina Nehwal, Sania Mirza, Koneru Hampiand Karnam Malleswari.